FayedRCS/incrementing-number-with-string/README.md

     loops();

-## I was glad to be able to solve a real life problem I had, with the small amount of JavaScript knowledge I had obtained recently.
+## Happy to see i could solve a real life issue, using just the small amount of JavaScript knowledge I had obtained recently.